 Pump up the Volume

 There’s nothing that gets the heart pumping, the feet tapping and fingers snapping more than an upbeat song or playlist.
 You can check out my summer playlist for some music inspiration.
 I found that listening to happy, joyful songs whilst I’m getting ready to leave the house or on my way to the station is a great mood enhancer.
 I feel positive and less focused on the dark skies.
+If you’re working from home you can find lots of playlists on Youtube that can keep you vibing throughout your work day.

 The Air Out There